Appendix B — Datasets

 - Tom Cardoso’s Bias behind bars provides data about Black and Indigenous inmates in Canada.

-- The Washington Post proves access to many datasets underpinning their articles.
+- The Washington Post provides access to many datasets underpinning their articles.
 Especially of interest may be congress slaveowners, fatal force shooting, school shootings, and Why FEMA is denying aid to Black disaster survivors in the Deep South.

 - The Wordbank database is an open database of children’s vocabulary growth.
 Access is additionally available using